Code-Institute-Submissions/molacuizine/README.md

 The site still worked on Internet Explorer but the overall UX was less than that of other browsers.
 Due to Internet Explorer no longer being supported bugs were left as such.

+11. During form testing it was noticed that incorrect phone format could be applied to the UserProfile phone number field without raising an error.
+Research was peformed and django [RegexValidators](#https://docs.djangoproject.com/en/3.1/ref/validators/#regexvalidator) were used.
+This permitted the use of regex for correct number formatting while raising an error which could be displayed to the user.

 # DEPLOYMENT

 Gitpod was used as an online IDE and then pushed to GITHUB.
 The Github account was then linked to